Gabby Petito fiancé, Brian Laundrie, named person of interest in disappearance case

 The couple was traveling cross-country in their Ford Transit van and sharing photos and videos of their trip to social media.
 The 22-year-old Petito's mother reported her missing on Sept.
 11, but they had last spoken in the final week of August.

 Laundrie has hired an attorney and returned to Florida – in Petito's van – as a search is underway in Wyoming.

-The missing woman's family says he refused to tell them where he last saw her.
+Petito's family says he refused to tell them where he last saw her.

+MISSING GABBY PETITO: UTAH POLICE WERE CALLED TO INCIDENT INVOLVING CROSS-COUNTRY VANNING COUPLE

+"Everyday the search for Gabby continues the Schmidt and Petito family becomes more desperate," Nicole Schmidt, the lawyer representing the mother of Gabby Petito, said in a Wednesday statement.
+"They are frantically searching for answers and information in their daughter’s disappearance while Brian sits in the comfort of his home."

+Schmidt continued: "Brian claims he wants to sit in the background while we search for Gabby in the wilderness of the Grand Teton and Yellowstone national parks.
+Brian left Gabby in the wilderness with grizzly bears and wolves while he sits in the comfort of his home.
+In his home!
+Brian, how could you do this to Gabby?
+You selfishly remain silent while Gabby is all alone in the wilderness.
+Brian, your silence is reprehensible!
+We beg you to do the right thing and help us bing Gabby home."

-Police seized the van Monday as part of their investigation, which involves law enforcement agencies in multiple states and the FBI, the latter of which began a forensic examination on the vehicle Tuesday, North Port police told Fox News.
+Police on Sept.
+11 recovered the van that the couple was traveling in as part of their investigation, police said Wednesday.
+The investigation involves law enforcement agencies in multiple states and the FBI, the latter of which began a forensic examination on the vehicle Tuesday, North Port police told Fox News.

 CLICK HERE TO GET THE FOX NEWS APP